redhat-developer/dotnet-bunny/README.md

 # Running Tests

-If you have a directory containing tests, you can run them via invoking the `turkey` shell script.
+If you have a directory containing tests, you can run them via running `dotnet turkey/Turkey.dll`.
 For example:

-    ./bin/turkey Samples
+    $ dotnet turkey/Turkey.dll Samples
     BashTestSpecificToDotNet2x                                  [PASS]
     BashTestSpecificToDotNet50                                  [SKIP]
     DisabledBashTest                                            [SKIP]
     ...

-See `turkey --help` for more information on how to select and run tests and how to show the test output.
+See `dotnet turkey/Turkey.dll --help` for more information on how to select and run tests and how to show the test output.

-To get output compatible with `dotnet-bunny`, use `turkey --compatible`
+To get output compatible with (the old) `dotnet-bunny`, use `dotnet turkey/Turkey.dll --compatible`

 A real example of a test-suite to use with this framework is: https://github.com/redhat-developer/dotnet-regular-tests/